insanj/Circlet/README.md

 Circlet
 =======================

 A simpler status bar, one circle at a time.

-Commercial, closed-source tweak.
+The first @insanj and @bensge project.

 ---------------------------------------
 [Creative Commons Attribution-NonCommercial 3.0 United States License](http://creativecommons.org/licenses/by-nc/3.0/us/) as of 2014: